| Look what you've missed!|

-For the 2017 WFD RULES go to WFD INFO.
-The rules and exchange have changed,
+For the 2020 WFD RULES go to WFD INFO.

-For those overnighting at camp Ozanam for Winter Field Day there is a donation of $20.00 required, or $10.00
+For those overnighting at camp Cavell for Winter Field Day there is a donation of ($25) required, or ($10)

 if you're just coming for the day.
 All monies collected are donated to the camp to help support their summer